Indexes general-interest and scholarly articles, book reviews, book chapters, and theses relating to religious concepts. Emphasis is on Christianity.

 For studying religious diversity in the United States.
 Includes a directory, statistics, and maps of religious communities around the country.

-Collection of Jewish literature, artwork, and works of intellectual and religious culture covering 1973-2005.
+Collection of Jewish literature, artwork, and works of intellectual and religious culture.
+Will eventually cover biblical times to the 21st century, but is still a work in progress.
 Note that you must register for a free account to access content.

 Selective index of thousands of journal articles, articles in collections, and chapters in books from primary and secondary sources in Hebrew, Yiddish, and European languages, offering worldwide coverage of Jewish studies and the land of Israel.
 From the holdings of the Jewish National and University Library in Jerusalem.